 There are hundreds of different domain name registrars out there.
-Most domain name registrars are available online, but there are a few that have business models which focus their efforts on acquiring clients offline.
+Most domain name registrars are available online, but a few have business models that focus their efforts on acquiring clients offline.

 Special Offers May Not Be So Special After All

 The problem with many of these low-cost first-year registration offers is that there are hidden fees and much higher costs for future registration years.
 This is a major issue as it often takes 6 to 12 months before your online business really starts to generate revenue.
-Often, many online business owners will find themselves facing higher-than-expected renewal fees after their first year of registration.
+Many online business owners will often face higher-than-expected renewal fees after their first year of registration.

 To avoid headaches in the future, you should read through the domain registrar’s contract and be on the lookout for things like:

-- Transfer Out Fees – Some companies have stipulations in their contracts that if you want to transfer your domain to another registrar, you must pay a fee.
+- Transfer Out Fees – Some companies stipulate that you must pay a fee if you want to transfer your domain to another registrar.
 Often, this fee can be $40 or more, depending on the company.

 - Multi-Year Contracts – While many companies offer significant discounts for your first registration year, some companies recoup this cost by requiring you to keep your domain registered with them for two or more years in the fine print of their contracts.
 As you can probably guess, the second and subsequent years are much more expensive than the first year.

-- Upsells and Bundles – There are some great companies out there that deliver a bundle of services like domain registration and hosting all under one roof, but there are others who use domain registration to lock you into exclusively using their hosting and other services for multiple years.
+- Upsells and Bundles – Some great companies out there deliver a bundle of services like domain registration and hosting under one roof.
+Still, others use domain registration to lock you into exclusively using their hosting and other services for multiple years.
 Sadly, many of these companies charge exorbitant fees for their hosting and basically hold your domain name hostage unless you pay.